tmikeschu/jassessment/README.md

 ### 1

 As a user
 when I visit Word Watch
 and paste a paragraph into the "Paste text here" textarea
 and I click "Break down"
 Then I should see text appear on the right side of the page
 With each word from the paragraph only shown once
 and the size of each word is relative the frequency in the paragraph.

 ### 2

 As a user
 I can do the same thing as #1
 except instead of clicking "Break down"
 I can simply hit the return/enter key.

 ### 3

-As a user who has gone through process #1 or #2
-I can tab through every element on the page
-And there should be visibly hidden information that tells me "_ times" the word appears in the text.
+As a user,
+when I visit Word Watch
+I should see the top used word and its count (based on the Word Watch API database)
+in the "Top Word: " heading.
+e.g., "Top Word: cibatta (22)"

 ### 4

-As a user,
-when I visit WordWatch
-based on the Word Watch API database
-I should see the top used word and its count in the "Top Word: " heading. e.g., "Top Word: cibatta (22)"

-### 5

 For stories 1 and 2,
 each word should be sent via POST request to the Word Watch API.
 See the